A Modified Orthogonal Matching Pursuit for Construction of Sparse Probabilistic Boolean Networks: Abstract

 \section{Abstract}

-The probabilistic Boolean network plays a remarkable role in the modelling and control of gene regulatory networks.
+Probabilistic Boolean Networks play a remarkable role in the modelling and control of gene regulatory networks.
 In this paper, we consider the inverse problem of constructing a sparse probabilistic Boolean network from the prescribed transition probability matrix.
 We propose a modified orthogonal matching pursuit for solving the inverse problem.
-We provide some conditions under which the proposed algorithm can recover a sparse probabilistic Boolean network exactly or in the least square sense.
+We provide some conditions under which the proposed algorithm can recover a sparse probabilistic Boolean network.
 We also report some numerical results to illustrate the effectiveness of the proposed algorithm.

 Probabilistic Boolean network, inverse problem, sparse, modified orthogonal matching pursuit